The Most Incredibly Easy Baked Chicken You’ll Ever Make

 Preparation Steps

-- In a small bowl, mix together the olive oil, paprika, garlic powder, onion powder, dried thyme, salt, and black pepper.
+- In a small bowl, combine the salt, black pepper, garlic powder, and smoked paprika.

-- Bake for 25-30 minutes, or until the internal temperature of the chicken reaches 165°F (74°C) and the juices run clear.
+- Bake for 20-25 minutes, or until the internal temperature reaches 165°F (74°C) when checked with a meat thermometer.

-- Let the chicken rest for 5 minutes before slicing and serving.
+- Remove from the oven and cover loosely with foil.
+Let the chicken rest for 5-10 minutes before slicing and serving.

 Notes